 See ImmutableSortedSet.head

-Equivalent to headSet(toElement, false)
+Equivalent to headSet(toElement, false).

 ImmutableSortedSet<E> tail(E fromElement)